RcppCore/Rcpp/Contributing.md

 above) extensions are allowed, but must be appropriately guarded so that such code still successfully compiles under the C++98 standard.

+### Coding Style

+It would be nice if the contributed code followed existing conventions for whitespace and indentation.
+We mostly follow the R Core style for with four spaces, and curlies where K&R would put them.

 ### Asking Questions

 Please direct general questions to the